Grill cab rehab

 Past due for cleaning, Hecker.

-Also, and more concerning, was water was entering the interior of the cabinet, via the doors, and rot was setting in, mostly on the lower cabinet floor, which makes sense as water obeys the laws of gravity, so I'm told.
+Also, and more concerning, was water was entering the interior of the cabinet, via the doors, and rot was setting in, mostly on the lower cabinet floor, which makes sense as water obeys the laws of gravity, so I'm told (thanks Jim Kaiser!).

-So, Step Two, use mold remover as directed on the exterior:
+So, Step Two, use mold remover as directed to clean the exterior:

 Step Three, mix up some stucco (note in passing, the hardware store can needed a lot of water, I think it was at the end of its shelf life) and putty-knife it into place.
 Then, the first of many such interludes: wait for it to cure.

-A momentary step back, if you're wondering if I had to stop grilling throughout this process, oh hell no:
+A momentary step back, if you're wondering whether I had to stop grilling throughout this process, oh hell no:

 Step Four, apply the exterior-grade house paint all over the exterior of the cab.
 It took a mere three trips to the hardware store, and one false purchase (non-refundable), but I had Linda to step in and solve the mysteries of color.
 I do believe she chose wisely: